WALIII/ARGO/README.md

-### STAGE TWO: DATA PARSING
+### STAGE TWO: DATA PARSING/ PRE-PROCESSING

  CIRCE runs a MATLAB script once per day.
-This script can be run manuall, in Matlab:
+This script can be run manually, in Matlab:

 ```
 >> AR_DataTransfer
 ```